Garrett County, September 2020

 On Labor Day weekend, Norma, Daphne, and I drove out to visit her family in Garrett County, Maryland.

-Above is a milkweed tussock caterpillar we saw on September 6, 2020.
+Above is a milkweed tussock caterpillars we saw on September 6, 2020.

 Saturday, September 5, 2020